awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Log.md

 8          536870912  UNUSED

-/* Issue a checkpoint to clear log 2. */
+/* If the status of log 2 is still "ACTIVE", issue a checkpoint to clear it to "INACTIVE".  */

 exec rdsadmin.rdsadmin_util.checkpoint;